marcelfw/mgit/src/github.com/marcelfw/mgit/docs/manual.md

 ### Filtering

-Repositories can be filtered by using the filters as described below.
-Filters can be combined as necessary.
+Repositories can be filtered by using the filters described below.
+Filters can be combined as needed.
 Every filter can be given on the command-line (prefix with -) or used in a shortcut ini-section.

+    root         specify root directory
+                 (inside shortcuts the relative root-directory
-    root         specify root directory, inside shortcuts relative directories are taken from the location of the config file depth        maximum depth to recurse directories
+                  is taken from the location of the config file) depth        maximum depth to recurse directories
     name         only when text partially matches repository name